◷ Reading Time: 16 minutes

 Inputs

-- Parameters: If there is an input JSON object, add it here
+- Parameters: If there is an input JSON object, add it here.
+If using Batch job, enter multiple JSON objects as an array for the input.

 4. Click Save.